-Last year, the United States exported over \$103 million of dairy products to Egypt, a 36% increase from the previous year.
-The market represents promising growth capacity in the North Africa region for American dairy producers if exports can continue on their upward trajectory.
+Last year, the United States exported over \$74 million of dairy products to Egypt.
+The market represents promising growth capacity in the North Africa region for American dairy producers if exports are not subject to unwarranted nontariff barriers.

-Unfortunately, a new sole-source Halal certification requirement introduced last year have already disrupted trade and will impose a nontariff barrier that could seriously limit or altogether halt many exports to that market.
+Unfortunately, a sole-source Halal certification requirement introduced in 2021 has already disrupted trade and will impose a nontariff barrier that could further limit or even altogether halt many exports to that market.
 In September 2021, the Egyptian government abruptly declared that all dairy exports must be certified as Halal, the certification must be completed exclusively by a company called IS EG HALAL, the label or packaging must include IS EG HALAL's mark, and shipments must include a Halal certificate issued by the exclusive certifier.
 IS EG HALAL is a company partially owned by the Egyptian government.

-Egypt initially failed to notify the WTO that this change was set to occur and has to date continued to fail to provide sufficient details regarding this requirement.
-The most recent WTO notification by Egypt on halal contained limited useful information and the new Halal regulation is not yet publicly available or notified to the WTO.
+Egypt initially failed to notify the WTO that this change was set to occur and has repeatedly failed to provide sufficient details regarding this requirement.
+Egypt published its Halal regulation in August; however, the regulation provided no new information, and does nothing to resolve the underlying crus of the problem of mandating Halal certification while barring most established Halal certifying bodies from supplying this certification.

-U.S. dairy exporters have already been successfully certifying their products as Halal for multiple markets around the world utilizing several different Halal certifying bodies.
-As such, Halal certification in principle does not pose a concern.
-However, Egypt's approach to implementing this Halal requirement acts as a nontariff trade barrier by mandating use of one firm as a condition for entry into the market, failing to provide a publicly available fee schedule that ensures prices are connected to the cost of providing the service by this partially government owned company, and failing to provide clear information in writing on the scope of requirements.
+U.S. dairy exporters have already been successfully certifying their products as Halal for multiple markets around the world utilizing a variety of Halal certifying bodies.
+Halal certification in principle does not pose a concern.
+However, Egypt's approach to implementing this Halal requirement acts as a nontariff trade barrier by initially mandating use of one firm as a condition for entry into the market, subsequently expanding the scope of the allowed firms to still include only Egyptian-affiliated firms rather than also including the various established Halal certifying bodies that attest to products being shipped to other markets, failing to provide a publicly available fee schedule that ensures prices are connected to the cost of providing the service by this partially government owned company, and failing to provide clear information in writing on the scope of requirements.

-NMPF and USDEC urge USTR to reject this unwarranted requirement and work to secure more WTOcompliant Halal certification procedures similar to those used for dairy in other markets.
+NMPF and USDEC urge USTR to continue work to reject this unwarranted requirement and to secure more WTO-compliant Halal certification procedures similar to those used for dairy in other markets.